omry/omegaconf/docs/source/usage.rst

 By default, Structured Config nodes are converted to plain dict.
 Using ``structured_config_mode=SCMode.DICT_CONFIG`` causes such nodes to remain as DictConfig, allowing attribute style access on the resulting node.
+Using ``structured_config_mode=SCMode.INSTANTIATE``, Structured Config nodes are converted to instances of the backing dataclass or attrs class.
+Note that typically ``structured_config_mode=SCMode.INSTANTIATE`` makes the most sense when combined with ``resolve=True``, so that interpolations are resolved before being using to instantiate dataclass/attr class instances.

 .. doctest::